 Are you worried that people will feel cheated since the information is freely available online?
 They won't care...

-If you feel bad getting emails for content that could be found without it elsewhere, you can always remove the original content after you have made your lead magnet.
+If you feel bad getting emails for content that could be found elsewhere, you can always remove the original content after you have made your lead magnet.